 - Cutting them out

 - Treating them with chemicals.
 Trichloroacetic acid (TCA) is effective for some people.

 Other, less common treatments for warts include the drugs 5-FU (5-fluorouracil) and Interferon-alpha.
-A new drug, imiquimod (Aldara), has been approved for treatment of genital warts.
+Imiquimod (Aldara) is approved for treatment of genital warts.
 Cidofovir (Vistide), originally developed to fight cytomegalovirus (CMV), might also help fight HPV.